Strategy11/formidable-forms/readme.txt

 == Changelog ==
 = 2.05 =
-* New: Add option to not save IP address with entries for GPLD compliant forms
+* New: Add option to not save IP address with entries for GDPR compliant forms
 * New: Add a new label position option: Inside.
 This option automatically uses the field labels as placeholders.
 * Enhancement: Prevent jumping when selecting field to edit on form builder.
 * Enhancement: Trigger frm_after_entry_processed hook after save when the action is set to show a message.
 This affects deleting entries automatically.